Galaxy Group Spin Alignment with Cosmic Filament in the TNG Simulation: Discussion

 Our analysis demonstrates that the perpendicular alignment between group spin and filament direction is a robust feature in the TNG300-1 simulation \citep{2018MNRAS.480.5113M,2018MNRAS.477.1206N,2018MNRAS.475..624N,2018MNRAS.475..648P,2018MNRAS.475..676S}.
 Importantly, among all the factors we examined, only two -- group mass and the distance to the nearest filament -- have a significant impact on the strength of the alignment signal.
 Specifically, more massive groups and those located closer to filaments exhibit a stronger perpendicular alignment.
 In contrast, other properties such as group richness, the stellar mass threshold for member galaxies, and redshift show little or no effect on the alignment signal.
 This finding provides a clear and focused theoretical benchmark for interpreting observational results.

-While the general trend of spin-filament alignment has been established in both simulations and observations \citep{2013ApJ...775L..42T,2012MNRAS.427.3320C, 2014MNRAS.444.1453D, 2021NatAs...5..742K,2021NatAs...5..839W}, our study extends this understanding by systematically isolating the key factors that influence the signal.
+While the general trend of spin-filament alignment has been established in both simulations and observations \citep{2013ApJ...775L..42T,2012MNRAS.427.3320C,2014MNRAS.444.1453D,2021NatAs...5..742K,2021NatAs...5..839W}, our study extends this understanding by systematically isolating the key factors that influence the signal.
 By varying the stellar mass threshold for member galaxies and examining group richness, we show that the alignment is remarkably stable against these choices, which is reassuring for observational studies where sample completeness and richness may vary.
+The reason of no dependence of the group spin-filament alignment on stellar mass is leading from two points.
+One is the definition of group spin, which enable massive galaxies to be assigned higher mass weight even exceeding several magnitudes.
+Secondly, we keep the same parameter including stellar mass threshold to trace filament structure to ensure the consistency of results because of several works showing the dependence between filamentary structure and stellar mass threshold(e.g. \citep{2023MNRAS.525.4079Z}).
 Our direct quantification of the misalignment between the group spin measured from all dark matter particles and that inferred from member galaxies (a typical offset of about $38^\circ$) provides a practical reference for interpreting observational results, where only galaxy-based spin estimates are available.

 Compared to previous simulation studies \citep{2012MNRAS.427.3320C,2019MNRAS.487.1607G}, which often focus on halo spin or use idealized tracers, our approach closely mimics observational methodologies and clarifies that, in practice, only group mass and group-filament distance need to be carefully considered when interpreting the strength of the alignment signal.
 This result complements recent observational findings and provides a direct simulation-based explanation for the observed trends.
 The importance of group mass and environment aligns with findings from \citep{2014MNRAS.444.1453D,2021NatAs...5..742K}, who also emphasized the role of mass and environment in shaping spin alignments.